torvalds/linux/Documentation/virt/kvm/arm/pvtime.rst

 * PV_TIME_ST:       0xC5000021

-These are only available in the SMC64/HVC64 calling convention as paravirtualized time is not available to 32 bit Arm guests.
+These are only available in the SMC64/HVC64 calling convention as paravirtualized time is yest available to 32 bit Arm guests.
 The existence of the PV_FEATURES hypercall should be probed using the SMCCC 1.1 ARCH_FEATURES mechanism before calling it.